Energy Markets Update

 Market Update

-As Zone J faces a critical shortage of in-city generation, policy dreams are colliding with harsh reality.
+As Zone J faces a critical shortage of in-city generation, policy dreams are colliding with harsh reality in the Big Apple.
 The latest band-aid - extending four aging peaker plants past May 2025 - only underscores the desperation.
 Two recent developments might shift the landscape: a surge in demand response commitments and the pending ownership change of a major Queens power plant.
 While offshore wind stalls and new plant permits gather dust, keeping the lights on is getting more expensive by the day.
 It's a stark reminder that in the end, grid physics outweighs good intentions, and ratepayers will continue footing the bill.

 - June 2025 kicks off the first month of a 24-month extension for the operation of four NYC peaker plants beyond their planned 2025 retirement date, responding to surging capacity costs and reliability concerns.
 The Gowanus 2 & 3 and Narrows 1 & 2 barge-mounted generators will continue operating for an additional two years to address a projected 446 MW deficit in the city's reliability margin.

 - This decision came amid several challenges facing New York's power grid.
-The implementation of stricter emission rules had already led to the deactivation or reduced operation of over 1,000 MW of capacity, with another 590 MW expected to go offline by spring 2025.
+The implementation of stricter emission rules had already led to the deactivation or reduced operation of over 1,000 MW of capacity, with another 590 MW expected to retire by spring 2025.
 The requirement is particularly critical because New York City is a load pocket, meaning it has limited transmission capability to import power from outside areas.

 - Since then, several developments have emerged to address the long-term capacity challenges.
-Demand response capacity increased by 16% in summer 2023, reaching 1,487 MW.
+Demand response capacity increased by 16% in summer 2025, reaching 1,487 MW.
 Our napkin math suggests this will not be enough on its own.

 - Developments like increased Demand Response participation are countered by the eventual generation retirement of the Gowanus 2 & 3 and Narrows 1 & 2 barge-mounted generators are now only 23 months away.
 See NYISO’s high level summary chart below, where every uncertainty is going to be meaningful to the future energy costs to the downstate rate base.